Little Bill: Merchandising

-A PC video game, Little Bill Thinks Big, was released on September 29, 2003, for Windows XP and Macintosh.
+A PC video game, Little Bill Thinks Big, was released on September 29, 2003, for Windows XP and Macintosh from Scholastic and Nick Jr..
 In 2017, the American Library Association reported that the Little Bill series of books was most often targeted for removal in school libraries due to the sexual assault allegations against Bill Cosby.

 Production, broadcast, and home media

 Little Bill was first announced in 1997.
 It aired on Nickelodeon from November 28, 1999, to February 6, 2004.
 The first eight episodes premiered on Sunday nights before airing on its preschool-aimed morning block Nick Jr. at a later date.
 The series confirmed a regular weekday timeslot on Nick Jr. starting on September 4, 2000.
 Nick Jr. aired reruns until December 22, 2006.
 The series also aired on CBS during the Nick on CBS block from September 16, 2000 until September 9, 2006.
 In September 2007, Little Bill was moved to the Noggin channel, which advertised it as a "new series".
 Noggin aired five "premiere episodes" from September 10 to September 15, 2007.

-Reruns of Little Bill were shown on the Nick Jr. Channel from September 28, 2009, until February 21, 2014, when Nickelodeon removed the series from its services.
-In addition to pulling reruns, Little Bill was removed from NickJr.com online in 2014.
-Commenting on the show's removal from television, Distractify wrote: "Perhaps Little Bill should be left in the past."
+Reruns of Little Bill were shown on Nick Jr. from September 28, 2009, until February 21, 2014, when Nickelodeon removed the series from its services Commenting on the show's removal from television, Distractify wrote: "Perhaps Little Bill should be left in the past."

 In December 2014, TV Guide noted that Little Bill episodes had become difficult to find after the allegations, since the show was no longer aired on television.

 During the 2000s, several episodes were released to VHS and DVD by Paramount Home Media Distribution.
-As of 2025, the series has not been added to Paramount+, but the series remains available on Amazon, iTunes, and Vudu.
+Though the show has never been added to Paramount+ amid the allegations, episodes remain available for purchase through the video stores of Amazon, Apple and Fandango at Home.